Strength reversed Meaning

 The Strength card shows a presence of self-assurance and confidently facing problems in your life.
 It suggests a person who enjoys power but has the capacity to exercise great self-control in all matters.
 Patience and strength may be required in your pursuits, and the answer you seek is most likely yes.

-Keywords: tarot cards, tarot meanings, Strength tarot card, reversed meaning
+Keywords: tarot cards, tarot meanings, what does Strength tarot card mean, reversed meaning

 Help us improve

 Edit Registered users can edit tarot cards meanings.
 Please register / login to be able Edit content

 The Nine of Pentacles depicts a lady in the center of a vineyard.
 The lady wears what appears to be a long, high priced dress decorated with sunflowers.
 She seems to be part of a wealthy house, for inside the some distance background, we see a castle.
 A falcon is sitting peacefully and playfully on her left hand.
 The vines at the back of her are wealthy and full of grapes and golden coins, signaling that she has been very a hit in her ventures, which can be yielding a excellent and considerable harvest.